wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - WHIP client: WebRTC Media encoder or producer that acts as client on the WHIP protocol and encodes and delivers the media to a remote media server.
 - WHIP endpoint: Ingest server receiving the initial WHIP request.
+- WHIP endpoint URL: URL of the WHIP endpoint that will create the WHIP resource
 - Media Server: WebRTC media server that establishes the media session with the WHIP client and receives the media produced by it.
-- WHIP Resource: Allocated resource by the WHIP endpoint for an ongoing ingest session that the WHIP client can send request for altering the session (ICE operations or termination, for example).
+- WHIP resource: Allocated resource by the WHIP endpoint for an ongoing ingest session that the WHIP client can send request for altering the session (ICE operations or termination, for example).
+- WHIP resource URL: URL allocated to a specific media session by the WHIP endpoint which can be used to perform operations such terminating the session or ICE restarts.

 # Overview